Sobha Brahma

 Sobha Brahma (14 October 1929 – 2012) was an Indian painter and sculptor.
 He lived and worked in Guwahati.
 He graduated from the Kalabhavana Visva-Bharati University Shantiniketan West-Bengal.
 Brahma developed a unique individual style that mixed traditional folk and modern Indian art.

-He served as the Principal of the Government College Of Arts and Crafts Assam, as the Vice-Chairman of the prominent cultural centre Srimanta Sankardev Kalakshetra, set up under the Assam Accord, and as a member of the general council of Lalit Kala Akademi.
+He served as the Principal of the Government College Of Arts and Crafts Assam, as the vice-chairman of the prominent cultural centre Srimanta Sankardev Kalakshetra, set up under the Assam Accord, and as a member of the general council of Lalit Kala Akademi.

 Early life and education

-Sobha Brahma was born on October 14, 1929 in Gossaihaon, Assam.
+Sobha Brahma was born on October 14, 1929, in Gossaigaon, Assam.
 Brahma attended Cotton College, Guwahati from 1948 to 1952.
-He received his Art education at Kalabhavan, Visva-Bharti Santiniketan, West Benga l from 1952 to 1957.
+He received his Art education at Kalabhavan, Visva-Bharti Santiniketan, West Bengal from 1952 to 1957.
 He trained under several artists, including Nandalal Bose, Dhriendra Krishna Dev Barman and Ramkinkar Baij.
 In 1956, he participated at the 4th International Art Students Exhibition held in Prague Czechoslovakia.

 In his early years, Brahma worked as an art teacher at Tarini Chowdhury HSMP School Guwahati, from 1955 to 1958.
 He participated in the decoration of the All India Congress session held at Pragjyotishpur in 1958.
 In 1959, Brahma was awarded a research scholarship by the Department of Tribal Culture and Folklore, Gauhati University.
 He subsequently made a tour of the tribal areas of the Bodos, Rabhas and Dimasa Kacharis to study their art materials, including their rich collection of variegated fabric designs.

 From 1960 onward, Brahma worked as a teacher at the School of Arts and Crafts, Assam, which later became the Government College Of Arts and Crafts Assam.
-He was principal of the College from 1964 to 1989.
+He was principal of the college from 1964 to 1989.